 Every existing right-of-way and recorded easement located within the plat for underground, water, and utility facilities.

-Any known and unrecorded water conveyance facility located, entirely or partially, within the plat.
+Any known and unrecorded water conveyance facility located, entirely or partially, within the plat, of which the owner of the land has actual or constructive knowledge, including from information made available to the owner of the land:

+In the State Engineer’s Inventory of Canals; or

+From a surveyor.

 Whether any parcel is intended to be used as a street or for any other public use.

 Whether any parcel is reserved or proposed for dedication for a public purpose.

-If any portion of the proposed subdivision is within 300 feet of an Agriculture Protection Area, the notice language found in Utah Code §17-41-403(4).

-If any portion of the proposed subdivision is within 1,000 feet of an Industrial Protection Area, the notice language found in Utah Code §17-41-403(4).

-If any portion of the proposed subdivision is within 1,000 feet of a Critical Infrastructure Materials Protection Area, the notice language found in Utah Code §17-41-403(4).

-If any portion of the proposed subdivision is within 1,000 feet of a Mining Protection Area, the notice language found in Utah Code §17-41-403(4).

-If any portion of the proposed subdivision is within 1,000 feet of a Vested Critical Infrastructure Materials Operation (extracting, excavating, processing, or reprocessing sand, gravel, or rock aggregate where that use is not permitted by Town ordinances), the notice language found in Utah Code §10-9a-904..

 The location and exterior dimensions of existing and proposed buildings; the locations on each lot of the buildable acreage when the natural grade is in excess of 25%.
-Sites, if any, to be reserved, dedicated for parks, playgrounds, schools, churches, public or natural open space, or other public purposes, together with proposed ownership of such sites
+Sites, if any, to be reserved, dedicated for parks, playgrounds, schools, churches, public or natural open space, or other public purposes, together with proposed ownership of such sites.

 Water rights documentation showing availability of water rights sufficient to serve the development and proof of a secondary water share.

+Studies and Plans:

 A traffic study, if one is required by an applicable UDOT Access Management Plan.

+Other suitability studies and requirements of Section 10-2-3, E.

 An improvement plan for all public improvements proposed by the applicant or required by Town ordinances.

 The improvement plan must contain an engineer’s estimate of the cost of completing the required improvements.